vivianemartini/boracodar-product-card/README.md

-# boraCodar - Cahllenge 2
+# boraCodar - Challenge 2

 Rocketseat community started a coding challenge, every week they post a new idea that you can show your coding skills.